Ablustrund/Ablustrund/README.md

 I am a student at Fudan NLP Group.

-Currently, I focus on Natural Language Processing, particularly in reasoning, alignment including reward modeling.
+Currently, I focus on Natural Language Processing, particularly in reasoning and alignment including reward modeling.

 ✨Please click here to find out more information about me 👉 http://shihandou.com